bin-cli/bin-cli/CONTRIBUTING.md

 ## Feature Suggestions

-Feel free to open an [Issue], but please note that Bin CLI is intentionally kept as simple as possible (see [#66] for details) so I'm only likely to accept/implement high-value features.
+Feel free to open an [Issue], but please note that Bin CLI is intentionally kept as simple as possible (see [#66] for details), so I'm only likely to accept/implement high-value features that don't slow things down.

-## Documentation Changes
+## Documentation Improvements

-You can [fork and edit the README] directly on GitHub, then submit a pull request.
+You can [fork and edit the README] directly on GitHub, then submit a pull request, or just open an [Issue] to let me know.

 ## Pull Requests